-Our commitment to equity
+Our commitment to equality

-Children and young people from marginalised backgrounds - including Black and Asian children as well as young people and children who've been in care - are significantly overrepresented in the youth justice system.
+Children and young people from marginalised backgrounds - including children with learning difficulties, who have experience of the care system and children from Black backgrounds are significantly overrepresented in the youth justice system.
 If we truly are going to make a difference, we need to make sure that our funding is used in a way that reaches and represents the children we are here to serve.

-Through our Positive activities grant round, we commit to funding at least one project that is led by Black, Asian and other racially minoritised leaders.
+Through our Testing for Impact grant round, we commit to funding at least one project that is led by Black, Asian and other racially minoritised leaders.